- Family: Cichlidae

 Also known as the Blood Parrot Cichlid or Parrot Cichlid, the Blood Parrot is a man-made hybrid cichlid not found in the wild.
 This hybrid was created in Taiwan in 1986 and was most likely a cross between the Midas Cichlid (Amphilophus citrinellus) and the Redhead Cichlid (Vieja melanura).
 Since then, different cichlid crosses have resulted in many variations of the Blood Parrot.
 The Blood Parrot should not be confused with naturally-occurring parrot cichlids of South and Central America or the unrelated saltwater parrotfish species.
 South American Cichlids naturally inhabit the dense vegetation of streams, creeks, and rivers in the Amazon River Basin.

 Blood Parrots are named for the beak-like shape of their mouth and head.
 This breed has a round body and large eyes.
 Blood Parrots are usually bright orange in coloration but can occur in shades of red, yellow, and gray.
 Other colors are produced via the controversial practice of injecting dye into individual fish, but this method can reduce life expectancy.
 Another controversial modification involves cutting the tail while the fish are small, causing the individuals to grow in a heart shape.
-These fish are sold under the name Heart Parrot, but the exposure of this inhumane treatment has caused the use of this alteration method to dwindle.
+These fish are sold under the name Heart Parrot, but the exposure to this inhumane treatment has caused the use of this alteration method to dwindle.

 The hybridized nature of the Blood Parrot has led to several physical deformities.
 The beak-shaped mouth in many varieties is unable to fully close, and fish must compensate by crushing food with their throats.
 This can lead to difficulty providing proper nutrition for your fish, though some commercial foods have been specially developed for Blood Parrots.
 This breed can also have deformed swim bladders which cause an awkward swimming pattern, as well as unusually large or even deformed irises.

-Despite the controversies and genetic deformities, Blood Parrots are a popular choice for many fishkeepers due to their peaceful temperament, bright coloration and ability to live in a community tank.
+Despite the controversies and genetic deformities, Blood Parrots are a popular choice for many fishkeepers due to their peaceful temperament, bright coloration, and ability to live in a community tank.
 Blood Parrots are quite hardy and can be housed alone, in schools, or with other peaceful species in a range of water quality and temperatures.

 Blood Parrot Fish Lifespan